Meta-Neighborhoods: Related Work

-The differentiable dictionary in our method can also be considered as a differentiable memory.
-But to avoid confusion with the most representative differentiable memory method Neural Turing Machine \cite{graves2014neural}, we use the term ``dictionary" in our work.
-Recent works that augment neural networks with memory modules generally fall into two categories.
-One category of works modify memory modules according to specific rules for few-shot classification \cite{cai2018memory,ramalho2019adaptive} and life-long learning \cite{sprechmann2018memory}.
-The other category considers memory as a fully-differentiable module and trains it together with neural networks using gradient descent.
-Works in this category are usually designed for knowledge-based reasoning \cite{graves2016hybrid}, sequential prediction tasks \cite{sukhbaatar2015end} and few-shot learning \cite{kaiser2017learning,santoro2016meta}.
-Our work belongs to this category but is used to capture local manifold information and improve the performance on general supervised learning tasks.
+\paragraph{Memory-augmented Neural Networks} Augmenting neural network with memory has been studied in the sentinel work Neural Turing Machine \cite{graves2014neural}, where a neural network can read and write an external memory to record and change its state.
+Recent works that utilize the memory modules generally fall into two categories.
+One category modifies the memory modules according to hand-crafted rules.
+For instance, previous works tackling few-shot classifications add a new slot to the memory when the label of a given data does not match the labels of its $k$-nearest neighbors from the memory \cite{cai2018memory} or the given data is misclassified \cite{ramalho2019adaptive}. \cite{sprechmann2018memory} adopts a fixed-size memory that acts as a circular buffer for life-long learning.
+Another category uses a fully-differentiable memory module and trains it together with neural networks by gradient descent.
+This type of memory has been explored for knowledge-based reasoning \cite{graves2016hybrid}, sequential prediction \cite{sukhbaatar2015end} and few-shot learning \cite{kaiser2017learning,santoro2016meta}.
+Our work also utilizes a differentiable memory but is used to capture local manifold and improve the general discriminative learning performance.